 I know clients are often poor, and they are used to paying over time.
 But paying court costs or attorney fees after you file draws attention from the judge and the US Trustee.
 It gives the US Trustee an argument which can be used to force you into a Chapter 13.

-I know clients are poor and used to paying over time.
-But paying attorney fees after you file draws attention from the judge.
-It is also the attorney and client lying in a Chapter 7 petition about how they are too poor to repay in Chapter 13.
-If the client can afford to pay the attorney 200 to 300 a month, he can afford to pay his creditors 200 to 300 in Chapter 13.
-The US Trustee and Judge believe these clients need to be forced into a Chapter 13.
+The attorney and client are claiming the debtor cannot pay 150 to 200 per month to repay creditors.
+Then the client pays 200 per month to the attorney after filing.
+They are essentially lying in a Chapter 7 petition about how they are too poor to repay in Chapter 13.
+If the client can afford to pay the attorney 175 to 200 a month, he can afford to pay his creditors 175 or more in Chapter 13.
+The US Trustee and Judge often believe these clients need to be forced into a Chapter 13.

 Chapter 7 Costs

 Bankruptcy cases are in federal court.
 Federal court cases are harder to file than cases in state court and require more work and higher standards.
-If the attorney does not collect his fee up front, he adds work to the case because he now has to chase the money down on top of filing the case.
-As a result, he often does less work in the case if he isn’t paid up front.
+If the attorney does not collect his fee upfront, he adds work to the case because he now has to chase the money down on top of filing the case.
+As a result, he often does less work in the case if he isn’t paid upfront.